Red Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won in 19, or 47.5%, of the 40 contests they have been named as odds-on underdogs this year.
+- The Red Sox have been underdogs in 41 games this season and have come away with the win 20 times (48.8%) in those contests.

-- Boston has a record of 12-7 in games where bookmakers have it as underdogs of at least +120 on the moneyline.
+- Boston has a record of 13-10 in games where sportsbooks have it as underdogs of at least +110 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Red Sox have a 45.5% chance of pulling out a win.
+- The moneyline set for this matchup implies the Red Sox have a 47.6% chance of coming away with a victory in the contest.

-- Boston's games have gone over the total in 38 of its 72 chances.
+- Games involving Boston have gone over the total set by oddsmakers in 39 of 73 chances this season.

-- The Red Sox are 2-6-0 against the spread in their eight games with a line set by sportsbooks this season.
+- In eight games with a line this season, the Red Sox have a mark of 2-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!